Air Atlanta Icelandic

 Air Atlanta Icelandic is a charter and ACMI airline based in Kópavogur, Iceland.
 It specialises in leasing aircraft on an ACMI (Aircraft, Crews, Maintenance, Insurance) and wet lease basis to airlines worldwide needing extra passenger and cargo capacity.
 It also operates charter services.
 The company operates in different countries and has bases worldwide.

+The airline has a subsidiary in Malta, Air Atlanta Europe.